 The Role of a System Integrator in your Technology Implementation

-Technology providers – the vendor who sells you a merchandising system, e-commerce software, etc. – may provide their own system integration services or work with partners called system integrators (SIs).
+Technology providers – the vendor who sells you a merchandising system, ERP, eCommerce software, etc. – may provide their own system integration services or they may work with partners called system integrators (SIs).

 There are stark differences in processes, expertise and the service of the teams you consider.
 Some key questions to ask:

 - Do they think strategically about your project and ask a lot of questions?
 Having a proactive approach will help them catch potential challenges or obstacles early on – maybe before you even realize them – and solve them faster.